ParticulaCode/GoCubeUnityPlugin/README.md

 Remember to unregister for the notification when you no longer need it.

-	connectedGoCube.afterRotation 0= RotationEvent;
+	connectedGoCube.afterRotation -= RotationEvent;

-Receive the data and do what you want with it.
+Receive the data and do whatever you like with it.
 Every message has the unique face id that has rotated.

 	private void RotationEvent(Rotation rot)
   {
       // You can do your stuff here....
   }

-For a walkthrough of the asynchronous message handling, see the SensorStreaming example.

 ## License

 ---
-The GoCube Unity Plugin is distributed under the Particula Source Code License.
+The GoCube Unity Plugin is distributed under the ParticulaCode Source Code License.
 Developers are encouraged to help build the plugin and make pull requests to our main Github repository.

 ## Community and Help